Dreamed 1977/1/1 by Wayan

 I wake to find a note taped to my car window.
 It says:

 Dear VW van inhabitants.I feel scared and creepy.
 How did I know what was in the note?
-What makes it creepier is that the guy says we talked, but I don't recall talking to any strangers for days here, let alone to a proctor (local jargon for security cop).
+What makes it creepier is that the guy says we talked, but I don't recall talking to any strangers for days here, let alone to a proctor (UCSC's pretentious term for security guard).
 The note makes it sound like I've been watched the whole time.
 The false genality of that "come now" is just like the Clockwork Orange man in my dream, too.

 Come now, let us not overstay our welcome.
 You told me you would stay here one night.
 So far, you have stayed at least three.
 The least you could've done was to tell me.
 In any case, three was enough; any more nights and that would be considered camping out, and you cannot camp on university propery.
 So could you please not camp up here another night.
 If I find you here tonight (Saturday) I will ask you to leave.
 Thanks for you consideration and happy new year.